 I was 16 years old the first time I heard AC/DC.
 The year was 1981 and I was being forced to move from Chicago to Washington DC.
-My mother was marrying a government stiff so it was off to Virginia we went.
+My mother was marrying an engineer who worked for the government so it was off to Virginia we went.
 I was leaving behind my friends, my school and a job that l loved.
 My endless begging and pleading to be left behind with relatives fell on deaf ears.
 Driving across Indiana, through Ohio and in to the mountains of Pennsylvania, my anger and resentment grew with each mile.
 I truly believed my mother was ruining my life and I made sure she knew it.
 Six months later and still struggling to fit in I was primed for a teenage rebellion.
 It was around that time that I met the boy who would one day become the father of my children.
-He was nineteen, already graduated and drove a 1970 cherry red fastback mustang.
+He was nineteen, already graduated and drove a 1970 cherry red fastback Mustang.
 He listened to heavy metal, could buy beer and was my parent’s worst nightmare.
 One steamy summer night he popped his Back in Black 8-track in to the tape deck and said “this is my favorite album.”

 It changed my life.

 I can’t put in to words how it changed me.
 I knew I was listening to music that my mother wouldn’t approve of.
 I was listening to music that she wouldn’t allow me to have in the house.
-One year I asked for Meatloaf’s Bat out of Hell album and I was told I wasn’t allowed to have it because there was a curse word in the title.
+I had asked for Meatloaf’s Bat out of Hell album and I was told I wasn’t allowed to have it because there was a curse word in the title.
 Not sure if my Mom knows it but I bought that album myself and hid it in my room.
 I can still sing every word to Paradise by the Dashboard Lights.